Before learning to introduce yourself, let’s look at various tips to help you understand yourself better and be more productive and effective.

 How to approach this question type?

 In this question, you should ideally form a road map with your background information acting as a guide.
 Make sure the answer is clear, crisp and concise.
-In this question, you provide a brief introduction about yourself and your achievements, and should not list every certificate you have won, every competition you have taken part in, your detailed academic performance and so on.
-All you need to provide succinct information about your background, academic performances, and strengths and any important activity that you might be doing at the time.
+In this question, you provide a brief introduction about yourself and your achievements, and you should not list every certificate you have won, every competition you have taken part in, your detailed academic performance and so on.
+All you need to provide is succinct information about your background, academic performances, and strengths and any important activity that you might be doing at the time.
 You can also provide a passing reference to your hobbies and activities.